|

 that, subjectively, she deserved to hang for what she did, but I do feel that

-punishment values.
-If this case had succeeded, one could argue that every
+values.
+If this case had succeeded, one could argue that every capital case

 of the time, not the law as we might like it to be.
 Many people have been hanged over the last

-200 hundred years for what we would now consider to be quite minor offences –
+200 hundred years for what we would now consider to be minor offences – but

 excessive when viewed by the values of their day.
 We cannot judge history by today’s standards,